ucl-casa-ce/Open-Gauges/README.md

 The gauges are made to be as simple as possible to make but allow enough flexibilty to allow them to be used to display a wide range of data types.

-# Parts List
+## Parts List

 The main parts are:

-Node MCU Arduino Board - we have been using the ([https://www.amazon.co.uk/MakerHawk-Internet-Development-Wireless-Micropython/dp/B07M8Q38LK/ref=sr_1_4?dchild=1&keywords=nodemcu&qid=1634650644&sr=8-4]MakerHawk boards).
-However, any Arudino compatiable board will suffice, the ease of using the above boards is the code will work without and changes to the pins.
+* _Node MCU Arduino Board_ - we have been using the ([MakerHawk boards](https://www.amazon.co.uk/MakerHawk-Internet-Development-Wireless-Micropython/dp/B07M8Q38LK/ref=sr_1_4?dchild=1&keywords=nodemcu&qid=1634650644&sr=8-4)).
+However, any Arduino compatiable board will suffice, the ease of using the above boards is the code will work without and changes to the pins.

-SG90 Servo - any SG90 style servo will work, we would however recommend the MG90S Micro Servo as it provides a smoother travel to the gauage pointer.
+* _SG90 Servo_ - any SG90 style servo will work, we would however recommend the MG90S Micro Servo as it provides a smoother travel to the gauage pointer.

-Lights - [https://shop.pimoroni.com/products/white-led-backlight-module?variant=36999548170](Pimorini White LED Backlight Module – 38.7mm x 11.9mm) x 2, although any low power led will also suffice
+* _Lights_ - [Pimorini White LED Backlight Module – 38.7mm x 11.9mm x 2mm](https://shop.pimoroni.com/products/white-led-backlight-module?variant=36999548170), although any low power led will also suffice

-PLA for 3D Printing - Any PLA for the main parts, the dials graphics are printed on paper and laid flat on a disc (see 3D Printer Files) printed in transparent PLA.
+* _PLA for 3D Printing_ - Any PLA for the main parts, the dials graphics are printed on paper and laid flat on a disc (see 3D Printer Files) printed in transparent PLA.
 This can be left out but it allows the dial to lay flat and provides a nice diffused light. eSun Transparent PLA works well.

-# Wiring
+## Wiring

 As per below on a NodeMCU, also commented in the Arduino code - pins can be changed according to your own board.